-Board Diversity Matrix (As of April 17, 2023)
+Board Diversity Matrix (As of April 8, 2024)

-Total Number of Directors
+Total Number of Directors 7

 Female Male Non- Binary Did Not Disclose Gender

 Part I: Gender Identity

 Directors 3 Gisele Dion Vera Imper, Ph.D.
 Deborah Neff 4 Jack Ball Don Hardison Wenbin Jiang, Ph.D.
 Ming Yan, Ph.D.

 Part II: Demographic Background

 African American or Black

 Alaskan Native or Native American

 Asian 2 Wenbin Jiang, Ph.D.
 Ming Yan, Ph.D.

-Hispanic or Latinx
+Hispanic or Latinx - -

-Native Hawaiian or Pacific Islander
+Native Hawaiian or Pacific Islander - -

 White 3 Gisele Dion Vera Imper, Ph.D.
 Deborah Neff 2 Jack Ball Don Hardison

 Two or More Races or Ethnicities

 LGBTQ+

 Did Not Disclose Demographic Background

-Meetings of the Board
+Meetings of the Board of Directors

-The Board met four times during 2022.
-During 2022, each Board member attended 75% or more of the aggregate number of meetings of the Board and of the committees on which he or she served that were held during the period in which he or she served as a director or committee member.
+The Board met 12 times during 2023.
+During 2023, each Board member attended 75% or more of the aggregate number of meetings of the Board and of the committees on which he or she served that were held during the period in which he or she served as a director or committee member.

-Information Regarding Committees of the Board
+Information Regarding Committees of the Board of Directors